DR. ELIZABETH O'DAY

 CEO & FOUNDER

-Most recently, Dr. O’Day was elected to serve a three-year term on the Personalized Medicine Coalition (PMC) Board of Directors beginning in June 2020.
-The PMC represents innovators, scientists, patients, providers and payers, to promote the understanding and adoption of personalized medicine concepts, services, and products to benefit patients and the health system.
-In this role, Dr. O’Day will collaborate with stakeholders across academia, industry, and government to increase access to personalized medicine.
+Dr. O’Day serves on the Personalized Medicine Coalition (PMC) Board of Directors.
+In this role, Dr. O’Day collaborates with stakeholders across academia, industry, and government to increase access to personalized medicine.

 During her graduate and undergraduate studies, Dr. O’Day received many of the most prestigious research awards for her personal scientific accomplishments.
 She earned her PhD from Harvard University, where she was a National Science Fellow; an MPhil in Chemistry from the University of Cambridge where she was a Churchill Fellow; and a BS in Biochemistry from Boston College where she was a Finnegan Award winner, Beckman Scholar, and Goldwater Scholar.